ahandsel/articles/kintone-numbers-to-words/kintone-numbers-to-words-devTo.md

   // Main function to convert a number to words with optional parameters function numberToWords(inputValue, addCommas, addAdds, addDashes) {

-    // check if input is a number
-    const cleanNumber = String(inputValue).replace(/[^0-9]/g, '');
+    // check if the input is a number const cleanNumber = String(inputValue).replace(/[^0-9]/g, '');

     if (!cleanNumber) {